-- (1) Size and Quality of the Units. (§2306.6710(b)(1)(D); §42(m)(1)(C)(iii)) An Application may qualify for up to fifteen (15) points under subparagraphs (A) and (B) of this paragraph. - (A) Unit Sizes (86 points).
+- (1) Size and Quality of the Units. (§2306.6710(b)(1)(D); §42(m)(1)(C)(iii)) An Application may qualify for up to fifteen (15) points under subparagraphs (A) and (B) of this paragraph. - (A) Unit Sizes (6 points).
 The Development must meet the minimum requirements identified in this subparagraph to qualify for points.
-Points for this item will be automatically granted for Applications involving Rehabilitation (excluding Reconstruction), for Developments receiving funding from USDA, or for Supportive Housing Developments without meeting these square footage minimums only if requested in the Self Scoring Form. - (i) five-hundred fifty (550) square feet for an Efficiency Unit; - (ii) six-hundred fifty (650) square feet for a one Bedroom Unit; - (iii) eight-hundred fifty (850) square feet for a two Bedroom Unit; - (iv) one-thousand fifty (1,050) square feet for a three Bedroom Unit; and - (v) one-thousand two-hundred fifty (1,250) square feet for a four Bedroom Unit. - (B) Unit and Development Features (79 points).
-Applicants that elect in an Application to provide specific amenity and quality features in every Unit at no extra charge to the tenant will be awarded points based on the point structure provided in §1011.101(b)(6)(B) of this title (relating to Site and Development Requirements and Restrictions) and as certified to in the Application.
-The amenities will be required to be identified in the LURA.
-Rehabilitation Developments will start with a base score of three (3 five (5) points and Supportive Housing Developments will start with a base score of five (5) points. - (2) Sponsor Characteristics. (§42(m)(1)(C)(iv)) An Application may qualify to receive either one (1) or two (2) points if it meets one of the following conditions.
+Points for this item will be automatically granted for Applications involving Rehabilitation (excluding Reconstruction), for Developments receiving funding from USDA, or for Supportive Housing Developments without meeting these square footage minimums only if requested in the Self Scoring Form. - (i) five-hundred fifty (550) square feet for an Efficiency Unit; - (ii) six-hundred fifty (650) square feet for a one Bedroom Unit; - (iii) eight-hundred fifty (850) square feet for a two Bedroom Unit; - (iv) one-thousand fifty (1,050) square feet for a three Bedroom Unit; and - (v) one-thousand two-hundred fifty (1,250) square feet for a four Bedroom Unit. - (B) Unit and Development Features (9 points).
+Applicants that elect in an Application to provide specific amenity and quality features in every Unit at no extra charge to the tenant will be awarded points based on the point structure provided in §11.101(b)(6)(B) of this title and as certified to in the Application.
+The amenities will be required to be identified in the

+- LURA.
+Rehabilitation Developments will start with a base score of five (5) points and Supportive Housing Developments will start with a base score of five (5) points. - (2) Sponsor Characteristics. (§42(m)(1)(C)(iv)) An Application may qualify to receive either one (1) or two (2) points if it meets one of the following conditions.
 Any Application that includes a HUB must include a narrative description of the HUB's experience directly related to the housing industry. - (A) The ownership structure contains either a HUB certified by the Texas Comptroller of Public Accounts by the Full Application Delivery Date or it contains a Qualified Nonprofit Organization, provided the Application is under the Nonprofit Set-Aside.
 The HUB or Qualified Nonprofit Organization must have some combination of ownership interest in the General Partner of the Applicant, Cash Flow from operations, and Developer Fee which taken together equal at least 50 percent and no less than 5 percent for any category.
 For example, a HUB or Qualified Nonprofit Organization may have 20 percent ownership interest, 25 percent of the Developer Fee, and 5 percent of Cash Flow from operations.
 For HUD 202 Rehabilitation projects which prohibit for-profit ownership, ownership will not be required for a HUB, only for Cash Flow and Developer Fee.
 The HUB or Qualified Nonprofit Organization must also materially participate in the Development and operation of the Development throughout the Compliance Period and must have experience directly related to the housing industry, which may include experience with property management, construction, development, financing, or compliance.
 Material participation means that the HUB or Qualified Nonprofit is regularly, continuously, and substantially involved in providing services integral to the Development Team; providing services as an independent contractor is not sufficient.
 A Principal of the HUB or Qualified Nonprofit Organization cannot be a Related Party to any other Principal of the Applicant or Developer (excluding another Principal of said HUB or Qualified Nonprofit Organization).
-(2 points)

-(B) The HUB or Nonprofit Organization must be involved with the Development Services or in the provision of on-site tenant services during the Development's Affordability Period.
+(2 points) - (B) The HUB or Nonprofit Organization must be involved with the Development Services or in the provision of on-site tenant services during the Development's Affordability Period.
 Selecting this item because of the involvement of a Nonprofit Organization does not make an Application eligible for the Nonprofit Set-Aside.
-A Principal of the HUB or Nonprofit Organization cannot be a Related Party to any other Principal of the Applicant or Developer (excluding another Principal of said HUB or Nonprofit Organization).
 (1 point)